elix/elix/README.md

 But **low coverage**.
 Only the browser(s) you test it in will be covered.

 Run `npm start` which starts a local server, serving the files from the root of this repo.
-You can run the tests by going to [http://localhost:3718/test/](http://localhost:3718/test/) (don't miss the trailing slash).
+You can run the tests by going to [http://localhost:3718/test/](http://localhost:3000/test/) (don't miss the trailing slash).

-## Against Saucelabs
+## Multiple browsers via Saucelabs

 This way of testing will have the **best coverage**, since it runs in most browsers.
 But it is also the **slowest**.